 Once you have your data the way you want it, you can download it into a .csv or Excel report to conveniently share the information with your clients, or use for further analysis.

 Some segmentation types only have data for a specific period of time.
 Read a summary of what is available and what date ranges you should avoid if using that segment.

-Removing segments is easy.
+Removing segments from your Bing Ads reports is easy.
 On the Campaigns page, select either the Campaigns, Ad groups, Ads, Keywords, or Ad extensions tab.
 Click Segment and then None.

 Download your Campaign page performance data

 On the different tabs on the Campaigns page, you can use columns and filters, segments, and the date range to organize your performance data in the table.
 Once you have your data the way you want it, you can download it into a .csv (regular or zip) or Excel report to conveniently share the information with your clients, or use for further analysis.